 Guarantee a living wage Every state and locality awards contracts that indirectly support jobs.
 But all too often, the individuals employed to do government business are paid poverty level wages.
 So, instead of building a stronger community, such contracts increase the need for government services, such as public assistance for food, housing, health care, and child care.
 The Living Wage Act requires government contractors to provide their employees with reasonable wages and benefits.
-Offer a job piracy cease-fire It is not unusual for states, cities or counties to use economic development subsidies to lure businesses from neighboring jurisdictions, and this can degenerate into tit-for-tat job piracy.
-These government-against-government disputes hurt taxpayers and are unnecessary.
-The state of Missouri passed a law offering to stop subsidies to Kansas businesses along the border if Kansas does the same.
-This is a terrific model that could be employed by any state or local government.
+Raise standards for firms receiving government support Economic development subsidies, by definition, give special preference to one business over others.
+So when such subsidies are granted, they should meet a high standard for creating quality jobs that will provide longterm benefits to the community.
+The Job Creation and Job Quality Standards Act lays out minimum requirements for any kind of subsidy program.
+The Taxpayer Protection Act provides citizens with a money-back guarantee if a company, after receiving subsidies, fails to meet its promised economic development goals.

+Provide online disclosure Both state and local governments are realizing that online disclosure has become cheaper than ever and, once posted, it obviates the need for government workers to spend a lot of time satisfying document requests.
+Governments can and should disclose online: information about proposed laws and regulations; RFPs; contracts or subsidies granted; real estate, zoning and property-tax records; licenses and permits; and which government services are available and how to access them.
 End pay-to-play politics Americans believe that government rules are rigged to benefit the rich and powerful, and that part of the problem is caused by our campaign finance system.
-One measure that would increase confidence in government is to outlaw "payto-play," the practice of giving campaign contributions to gain access to elected officials and secure government contracts.
+One measure that would increase confidence in government is to outlaw "pay-to-play," the practice of giving campaign contributions to gain access to elected officials and secure government contracts.
 The Eliminate Pay-to-Play Practices Act would prohibit campaign contributors from being eligible for such contracts.
-Restrict privatization Since the Reagan era, state and local governments have been handing over a myriad of public functions to private corporations.
-The main argument for privatization is that it reduces costs.
-But this argument is rarely true, either because the contractor charges more than civil servants would cost or because the contractor pays such low wages that the employees and their families have to be supported by SNAP, Medicaid, Earned Income Tax Credits, and other programs.
-State and local governments should create a truly competitive bid process that does not assume outsourcing is always best.
 Health OUR VALUES: Health, health security, safety, protection, quality of life OUR VISION: Every American should be able to get the health care they need, when they need it, at a price they can afford.
 But for years, insurance companies charged too much, their policies were full of holes, and coverage was easily denied or revoked.
 The Affordable Care Act changed that, providing families with a new and greater measure of health security.
-Now that the ACA is under attack, there is much to be done: (1) guarantee coverage to every American as a matter of right; (2) encourage healthy behavior and protect others from unhealthy behaviors; and (3) allow people to make their own health care choices.
-Guarantee health care for all Donald Trump has continued to weaken the Affordable Care Act (ACA).
-Each state and locality needs to protect the health care of as many residents as possible.
+There remains much to be done: (1) guarantee coverage to every American as a matter of right; (2) encourage healthy behavior and protect others from unhealthy behaviors; and (3) allow people to make their own health care choices.
+Guarantee health care for all The Trump Administration weakened the Affordable Care Act (ACA), which made it necessary for each state and locality to expand health care.
 One step, already employed by Maryland, is to create a study commission to recommend policies to help people become or remain insured, and to control costs.
 Those may include a reinsurance program, fair share disclosure, and a series of measures to lower prescription drug prices.